amandasyamsul/amandasyamsul.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I'm a graduate student at the University of California, Santa Cruz working with [Emily Brodsky](https://seismo.sites.ucsc.edu/emily-brodsky/) and [Tamara Pico](https://tamarapico.github.io/) and will be graduating in 2026.
+I'm a graduate student at the University of California, Santa Cruz working with [Emily Brodsky](https://seismo.sites.ucsc.edu/emily-brodsky/) and [Tamara Pico](https://tamarapico.github.io/).

 ![Image of me crouched down with an ice axe on the Matanuska Glacier, 2021](images/mat1.JPG)